moxietoolkit/srd/source/3-character-paths/talents/talents.md

 [ ] **Push** (refresh: undefined)

 - **Type**: basic
-- **Path**: beserker
+- **Path**: berserker
 - **Sourcebook**: Grimwild

 ---

 ## Flesh Wounds

 When you take physical damage, only a disaster can drop you.
 You can get bloodied multiple times.
-Each extra time inflicts +1t on rolls and increases your heal pool by 4d.
-These extra thorns can never be ignored.
+Each extra time inflicts +1t on rolls.
+These extra thorns can never be ignored and they also apply thorns to any attempt to heal you.

 [ ][ ][ ][ ][ ] **Wounds** (refresh: undefined)

 - **Type**: basic
-- **Path**: beserker
+- **Path**: berserker
 - **Sourcebook**: Grimwild

 ---